Dick Tracy by Mike Curtis and Charles Ettinger for September 12, 2014

 23. Th

-marvee about 10 years ago
+marvee over 10 years ago

 Another example: nuclear, sometimes pronounced nucular, even by a president who had studied nuclear science.